Lulani Faucets Review & Rating Updated: July 7, 2025

 |

 Not every faucet listing includes all four links to supporting documents.
-Installation Instructions seem to be universal as is a link to the faucet warranty, but some listings do not link to Specifications, and some have no Parts List.
+Installation Instructions seem to be universal, as is a link to the faucet warranty, but some listings do not link to Specifications, and some have no Parts List.

-Lulani makes visualizing the faucet very easy by providing several (usually a ozen or more) static images of the faucet, including images of the faucet installed in various settings, a 360° rotating view of many of the faucets, and sometimes a short video.
+Lulani makes visualizing the faucet very easy by providing several (usually a dozen or more) static images of the faucet, including images of the faucet installed in various settings, a 360° rotating view of many of the faucets, and sometimes a short video.

 The website has a few mysteries.
 One is Lulani's Spot Defense finish.
 Several faucets show Spot Defense as a finish option, but exactly what it is, what it does, and the benefit to the customer of having a Spot Protect finish are nowhere explained.

-We suspect it is a hydrophobic coating that sheds water but its secifics are unclear.
-Most probably it is an oxide polystyrene composite that repels water due to its particular surface structure.
-Because water cannot stick to the surface, the coating eliminates water spots.A short explantion in Frequently Asked Questions (FAQs) would do a lot to resolve the mystery or, better yet, a brief tooltip that appears when the mounse rolls over the term, similar to the items on this page.
+We suspect it is a hydrophobic coating that sheds water.
+Most probably, it is an oxide polystyrene composite that repels water due to its particular surface structure.
+Because water cannot stick to the surface, the coating eliminates water spots.
+However, without knowing what it is and how it is applied, it is not possible to judge its durability.

 Faucet Warranty

-"... as the original consumer purchaser owns the product and lives in the residence in which the product is first installed ..."
+"... the original consumer purchaser owns the product and lives in the residence in which the product is first installed ..."

 Our warranty panel classified the warranty as substantially equivalent to the standard North American limited lifetime faucet warranty.

-"...
-Except as provided by law, this warranty is in lieu of and excludes all other warranties, conditions and guarantees, whether expressed or implied, statutory or otherwise, including without restriction those of merchantability or of fitness for a particular purpose.
+"Except as provided by law, this warranty is in lieu of and excludes all other warranties, conditions and guarantees, whether expressed or implied, statutory or otherwise, including without restriction those of merchantability or of fitness for a particular purpose."

 For some reason, lawyers love to include this or similar language in warranties even though the claimed exclusion of implied warranties of merchantability and fitness for a particular purpose is prohibited by the federal law that sets the rules for consumer warranties, the Magnuson-Moss Warranty Act (15 U.S.C. § 2301).

 The underlying principal of the Act is that company warranties are a supplement to, not a replacement of, state law implied warranties.
-A company that provides a written warranty cannot exclude or modify implied warranties (15 U.W.C. &§ 2308) So, this language is at most a bluff, hoping to convince readers that no other warranties are available.
+A company that provides a written warranty cannot exclude or modify implied warranties (15 U.W.C. &§ 2308).
+So, this language is at most a bluff, hoping to convince readers that no other warranties are available.

 But, under Magnuson-Moss, deliberate deception is not required to incur liability.
 It is sufficient that the company has not taken "reasonable care to make the warranty not misleading."
 (15 U.S. Code § 2310(c)(2)) The very presence of his language in the LuLani warranty shows a lack of reasonable care.